brillout/goldpage/docs/bfa.template.md

 Interactive views are inherently complex.
 Mostly because state changes are hard to manage and error prone.
-Interactive views need considerably more time to be developed than non-interactive views.
+Interactive views need considerably more time to develop than non-interactive views.

 Non-interactive views need
 no state managemenet and using
 React solely as an HTML template engine is vastly simpler.

-In short,
-implementing non-interactive views is much faster than implementing interactive views, which leads us to the *non-interactive first* approach:
+This leads us to the *non-interactive first* approach:

 > **Non-interactive first**
 > <br/>
 > Whenever possible, implement features using non-interactive pages.
-> Use interactive views as last resort.
+> Use interactive views only as last resort.

-Following the non-interactive first approach is not only about achieving a higher development speed but also about (mobile) performance and SEO, which we will discuss later.
+Following the non-interactive first approach is not only about achieving a higher development speed but it is also about (mobile) performance and SEO which we will discuss later.

 **Fast prototyping**

-Interactive views offer more possibilities to implement a good user experience.
+Interactive views offer more possibilities to implement good user experiences.
-The trade-off is often between dev speed and user experience.
+The trade-off whether to implement a feature with non-interactive pages is often between dev speed and user experience.

-One way to approach this is to implement an inferior user experience with non-interactive pages at first in order to quickly build an MVP.
+One way to approach this is to quickly build an MVP with non-interative pages at first.

-Later,
+And, later,
-as your prototype grows,
+as your prototype grows
-as you get to know what your users need, and as you get to product-market-fit, you re-write your non-interactive pages into interactive pages for a better user experience.
+and as you get to know what your users need, you can re-write your non-interactive pages into interactive pages for a better user experience.

 **Performance & Mobile**

-Non-interactive pages are rendered to HTML only and have (almost) no browser-side JavaScript.
+Non-interactive pages are rendered to HTML only and have no (or little) browser-side JavaScript.
 This makes non-interactive pages more performant, especially on mobile where rendering to HTML is vastly more peformant than rendering to the DOM.

-On slow internet connections, non-interactive pages are vastly more performant as well.
+And on slow internet connections, non-interactive pages are vastly more performant as well.

 Developing a native mobile app takes substantially more time than developing a mobile web app.
-For a mobile app that is highly interactive (a music player, an email app, a video editor, ...), writing the app in native code is the way to go &mdash; interactive views on web apps are too slow on mobile.
+For a mobile app that is highly interactive (a music player, an email app, a video editor, ...) writing the app in native code is the way to go &mdash; interactive views on web apps are too slow on mobile.
-But, for a mobile app that is mainly about content (a meditation app, a news app, ...), a BFA can be an alternative for a drastically higher developing speed.
+But, for a mobile app that is mainly about content (a meditation app, a news app, ...), a BFA can be an alternative with a drastically higher developing speed.

 **SEO**